 Château Trotte Vieille

-The vineyards of Château Trotte Vieille lie on the limestone plateau to the east of St Emilion; as you head out in this direction it is impossible to miss the château and chai which occupy a fairly prominent corner position on the road running out from the top of St Emilion.
-Having past Château Villemaurine, en route to all the popular châteaux in the Mondot secteur and beyond including Château Troplong-Mondot, La Mondotte and Château Barde-Haut to name but three, Château Trotte Vieille sits in a fork in the road, the gateway to the château and grounds on the road on one side, the chai sitting on the roadside of the other.
+The vineyards of Château Trotte Vieille lie on the limestone plateau to the east of St Emilion, the cellars occupying a fairly prominent corner position on the road running out from the top of St Emilion.
+Having journeyed passed Château Villemaurine, en route to the various châteaux in the Mondot secteur and beyond including Château Troplong-Mondot, La Mondotte and Château Barde-Haut to name but three, Château Trotte Vieille sits in a fork in the road, the gateway to the château and grounds opening out onto on the road to the right, the cellars overlooking the road to the left.
+It is impossible to miss.
+This was true even when I first visited the region, many years ago now, at which time the buildings presented a very drab, tired, warehouse-like facade, somewhat out of keeping with the property’s status.
+It is even more the case today, the cellars having since undergone a breathtaking architectural transformation, completed in time for the 2021 harvest.
+The appearance today is less warehouse, more palace.